arcalab/hubAutomata/docs/source/tutorial.rst

 Primitive Hubs
 ^^^^^^^^^^^^^^

-Keyword for predefined hubs are listed in the following table.
+Usage of predefined hubs is illustrated in the following tables.
 They are separated into original hubs in VirtusoNext™ and newly proposed hubs.

 .. |port| image:: _static/imgs/hubs/port.svg